F13

 Possible Causes

-Unstable mains voltage, Loose neutral or phase connection at terminal block, Failing internal power supply on main PCB, Overloaded circuit shared with other appliances
+Unstable mains voltage, Loose neutral or phase connection at the terminal block, Failing internal power supply on the main PCB, Overloaded circuit shared with other appliances

 How to Fix / Troubleshooting

-Safety first: Switch off power at the distribution board before inspecting connections.
+Safety first: Switch off the power at the distribution board before inspecting connections.

 Step-by-step checks:

-• Check dedicated circuit: Ensure the oven is on a dedicated circuit as recommended by V-ZUG.
-Avoid using high-power appliances on the same circuit.
+• Check dedicated circuit: Ensure the oven is connected to a dedicated circuit as recommended by V-ZUG.
+Avoid using other high-power appliances on the same circuit.

-• Inspect terminal block: Remove the rear cover and check that all terminal screws are tight and there are no signs of overheating or discoloration.
+• Inspect terminal block: Remove the rear cover and check that all terminal screws are tight, and that there are no signs of overheating or discoloration.

-• Measure mains voltage: With a multimeter (by a qualified person), verify that the supply voltage is within the specified range for your model (e.g., 230 V ±10%).
+• Measure mains voltage: Using a multimeter (performed by a qualified person), verify that the supply voltage is within the specified range for your model (e.g., 230 V ±10%).

-• Reset oven: Turn power off for 5 minutes, then restore.
+• Reset oven: Turn the power off for 5 minutes, then restore it.
 If F13 appears immediately, the internal power supply on the main PCB may be defective.

-When to call a technician: Persistent F13 with correct supply voltage indicates a failing main PCB that should be replaced by an authorized technician.
+When to call a technician: Persistent F13, even with correct supply voltage, indicates a failing main PCB that should be replaced by an authorized technician.

 Advertisements